dovh11/MITx-6.00.1x-Intro-CS-Prog-Python/README.md

-# This is my solution for all problem set in the course: MITx 6.00.1x Introduction to Computer Science and Programming Using Python
+## This is my solution for all problem sets in the course **MITx 6.00.1x: Introduction to Computer Science and Programming Using Python.**